 No Backing Out

-Last year, Dr. Sergio Canavero created quite the ruckus (to put it mildly) when he vowed to be the first person to transplant a human head onto a deceased donor’s body.
-Yes, he is planning on attempting the world’s first human head transplant (or body transplant, depending on how you look at it).
+In 2015, Dr. Sergio Canavero created quite a stir (to put it mildly) when he vowed to be the first person to transplant a human head onto a deceased donor’s body.
+Yes, he is planning on attempting the world’s first human head transplant—or body transplant, depending on how you look at it.

-In fact, it has been about a year since his initial proclamation, and the Italian neurosurgeon still stands firm on his declaration, despite claims from other experts that it is nothing but a PR Stunt (at best) or a hoax.
+In fact, it has been about two years since his initial proclamation, and despite claims from other experts that the work is nothing but a PR Stunt, the Italian neurosurgeon still stands firm on his declaration.
 Some have even hypothesized it’s all just a plot meant to promote Metal Gear Solid.

-So, why not now?
-“Of course there will be ideas that crater.
+So, why now?
+Canavero outlined his rationale in an interview with The Guardian: “Of course there will be ideas that crater.
 The history of mankind is trial and error.
 But we have to be dreamers.
 If you don’t dream, you’re not going anywhere.
 You might call me a bit crazy.
 A kook.
 I am!
-You have to be if you want to change everything,” he said in an interview with The Guardian.
+You have to be if you want to change everything.”

 Canavero continued by asserting that such daring enterprises are part and parcel of scientific exploration.
 Society’s job, according to him, has always been “to tease apart the kooks from the super-kooks.
 And maybe you can only know that after the caper.”

-At the annual meeting of the American Academy of Neurological and Orthopaedic Surgeons last year, Canavero tried to recruit US surgeons to join his head transplant team.
+At the annual meeting of the American Academy of Neurological and Orthopaedic Surgeons in 2015, Canavero tried to recruit US surgeons to join his head transplant team.
 And now, it seems that he is actually moving forward with this work.

-He says he has assembled a team of surgeons from China, South Korea, and Russia.
+He says he has assembled a group of surgeons from China, South Korea, and Russia.
 All they are waiting for is approval and, well, money.

-His collaborator, Dr Xiaoping Ren of China’s Harbin Medical University, claims that he was able to successfully transplant the head of a monkey onto another monkey in January, but that it had to be euthanized for “ethical reasons” 20 hours after.
-Yet notably, the spinal cord wasn’t actually attached (which raises significant questions about the viability of such an operation on a human).
+His collaborator, Dr Xiaoping Ren of China’s Harbin Medical University, claims that he was able to successfully transplant the head of a monkey onto another monkey in January 2016, but that it had to be euthanized for “ethical reasons” 20 hours afterward.
+Notably, in this work, the spinal cord wasn’t actually attached, which raises significant questions about the viability of such an operation on a human.

 Although a lot of attention centered on Russian volunteer Valery Spiridonov, who suffers from a Werdnig-Hoffman disease, Canavero now clarifies that the first patient to undergo the head transplant will be a Chinese patient.